 Kingston Bagpuize House, Oxfordshire

 Open on Sundays in February for visitors to see the snowdrops, Kingston Bagpuize house is a privately owned manor house just outside of Abingdon.
-They even have a dedicated snowdrop plant fair!
+They even have a dedicated snowdrop plant fair which will take place on 23 February in 2025.

 Waterperry Gardens, Oxfordshire